brayvid/soap/README.md

 - User login, demographics, location
 - Public vs logged-in views

+## Known bugs
+- Sorting either rows or columns when a search filter is applied resets the filter

 ## Run this demo locally
 - Clone this repo to your machine.
 - Make sure you have ```node.js``` installed. <a href="https://nodejs.org/en/download/prebuilt-installer">(Instructions)</a>